 Brooksville Burglary Defense Attorney

 The definition and classification of burglary is complex in Florida.
 Punishments can be far more severe for certain actions than you might expect.
 An arrest for a burglary of any type in Hernando County, Citrus County, Sumter County, or the surrounding areas can be an intimidating experience, but there is no need to go it alone.
 Ashley Aulls has over 20 years of experience defending alleged offenders like you, and knows what it takes to fight off or reduce burglary charges while defending your rights.

-With a family history of successful legal professionals, Ashley Aulls knows that it takes open communication with and education of the client to create a strong defense, and Ashley M. Aulls, P.A. was founded on those principles of doing everything possible to defend and inform the client.
-To schedule your free consultation with Ashley M. Aulls, P.A. and find out what Ashley Aulls can do for your case, call (352) 593-4115 today.
+With a family history of successful legal professionals, Ashley Aulls knows that it takes open communication with and education of the client to create a strong defense, and The Law Office of Ashley Aulls, P.A. was founded on those principles of doing everything possible to defend and inform the client.
+To schedule a consultation with The Law Office of Ashley Aulls, P.A. and find out what Ashley Aulls can do for your case, call (352) 593-4115 today.

 Burglary Charges Information Center